 Why go?
-Nestled at the base of America’s peak, Pikes Peak, this town showcases the best Colorado has to offer for kids.
+Nestled at the base of America’s peak, Pikes Peak, this town showcases Colorado for kids.

-What to do: See where Olympic dreams are born and watch athletes train for upcoming events at the Olympic Training Center.
-Then, hand feed the giraffes at the country’s only mountain-top zoo, Cheyenne Mountain Zoo.
-Older kids will want to hike to the summit of Pikes Peak — the mountain that inspired the lyrics to “America the Beautiful” — and cross North America’s highest suspension bridge at The Royal Gorge.
+What to do: Watch athletes train for upcoming events at the Olympic Training Center.
+Then, hand-feed the giraffes at the country’s only mountain-top zoo, Cheyenne Mountain Zoo.
+Older kids can hike to the summit of Pikes Peak — the mountain that inspired the lyrics to “America the Beautiful” — and cross North America’s highest suspension bridge at The Royal Gorge.
 Finally, explore the geological wonders of Garden of the Gods.